 Putting an effective exercise program together

-Now that you know the different types of programs that you can follow, the next steps are combining them in a way that fits your lifestyle and routine.
+Now that you know the different types of programs that you can follow, the next step is combining them in a way that fits your lifestyle and routine.
 When you start a program, focus on what is realistic in YOUR world.
-You can have a great program planned out but if it isn’t realistic, you decrease the odds of reaching your goals.
+You can have a great program planned out but if it isn’t realistic, you decrease the odds that you will reach your goals.

 A personal trainer can help you implement a program that is realistic.
 A good trainer should start by helping you create S.M.A.R.T.
 Goals, which will keep you accountable.
 Not familiar with the concept of S.M.A.R.T.
 Goals?
 Read our blog post on the topic here.

 S.M.A.R.T.
-Goals will target your training plan but may also expand into other areas of your health to include your sleep, stress, and nutrition.
+Goals will target your training plan but may also expand into other areas of your health to include your sleep quality, stress management, and nutrition.
 If you aren’t getting enough sleep, are not appropriately managing stress, and are not eating a well-balanced diet, then a great program will not progress.
 It is often helpful to work with other professionals such as a dietitian, a therapist and even a sleep specialist.
 All of these aren’t always necessary, but they can help you pinpoint areas that might be obstacles to success.

 Let’s Get Moving!